AdobeDocs/commerce-php/src/pages/developer/versioning/check-version.md

 ## HTTP GET request

-An HTTP request returns less detailed information about the Magento version.
+An HTTP request returns less detailed information about the application version.

 **Request:**